RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 When a guest or member is suicidal, homicidal, abusing someone, or in need of emergency services, listeners are required to refer the guest or member to an appropriate external resource and to end the chat.
 Precise criteria and details of how to make these referrals are not entirely clear, and are often the subject of discussion in the listener-only forums.

+### Therapy

+Members who sign up for paid therapy first chat to the bot, Sophia, and after providing some information they are either paired with a therapist for a three day free trial, or they can choose a therapist for themselves with no free trial.
+After that, one change of therapist is allowed.

+After the free trial, if there was one, 7 Cups charges the member's card a fixed amount monthly, regardless of the therapist's in-office rate.
+The member can message their therapist as often as they like.
+For members who pay the full rate, the therapist will reply at least once a day, Monday to Friday, excluding holidays.
+For the reduced rate it is at least once a week.

 # Listener training and support
 Listeners are briefly trained in active listening, and they can go on to complete some further training in listening.
 However, most of the training modules available to listeners are the self-help guides available to everyone.